-We rarely think about breathing except when it’s hard to do.
-That’s why the entire month of October is devoted to Healthy Lung Month, an annual event.
-Many organizations have joined forces to educate the public about the importance of protecting our lungs against general neglect, bronchitis, mold, air pollution, and smoking.
-Bottom line: If we take care of our lungs, our lungs will take care of us.
+We rarely think about breathing except when we have trouble doing so and that’s why every October is Healthy Lung Month.
+Numerous organizations have joined forces to educate the public about the importance of protecting our lungs against general neglect, bronchitis, mold, air pollution, and smoking.
+The bottom line is If we take care of our lungs, our lungs will take care of us.

 Healthy Lung Month timeline